• Skip to primary navigation

 We recognize that one of the critical decisions every facility or operational owner faces is the question of what to do inside versus outside.

-Choices include doing it all in-house, doing it all with contract partners, or a combination based on the analysis of your specific operating characteristics.
+Choices include doing it all in-house, doing it all with contract partners, or a combination based on analyzing your specific operating characteristics.

 In making the decision, you must understand and evaluate the breadth of thermal analysis inspection techniques, their respective value, and requirements for implementation.